 In most cases, repayment of your federal student loans begins approximately six months after graduation.
 You can access calculators on the web, such as this one offered by AccessLex, to see how much you would be paying.
 To learn more about federal loan repayment plan options, you can also visit Federal Student Aid's repayment plan website.
+Borrowers who are temporarily unable to pay, also have access to various postponement options.

 Public Service Loan Forgiveness (PSLF) Program